Functional-Data-Clustering/Functional-Data/README.md

 # Functional Data
- Lists of functional datasets from different fields of application.
+ Lists of open-access functional datasets from different fields of application.
+For datasets that are from journal publishers, you can find a copy of them in the Data folder.
  (This ongoing project is a bit slow, due to other commitments of the contributor.)

 <h2>One-dimensional Functional Data</h2>